Peace Officer Basic Academy

 - Attend the mandatory orientation/ information session

-All potential cadets must complete the following attached forms.
+All potential cadets must follow the below checklist.

 - Apply for admissions with WSCC and provide an official high school transcript/GED score report

 - Take PT test pass or fail P/F

 - Complete forms and return to commander